moheezkiani01/diabetes_prediction_model/README.md

 # 🩺 Diabetes Prediction — ML Web Application

-> A full end-to-end data science and machine learning project developed as a group assignment at the **University of Punjab**.
+> A full end-to-end data science and machine learning project developed as a group assignment at the **Superior University Lahore**.
 The application trains multiple classifiers on 100,000 patient records and serves live diabetes risk predictions through a Flask web interface.

 ## 📁 Project Structure